jeancrodrigues/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Software Developer with 10+ years of experience in Software Development with Java.
-Skilled Devops pratictioner with 4 years of expertise in application deployment and monitoring.
-Solid understanding of Linux infrastruture with a willingness to learn and master SRE skills.
+Skilled Devops practitioner with 4 years of expertise in application deployment and monitoring.
+Solid understanding of Linux infrastructure with a willingness to learn and master SRE skills.

 ## Professional Experience